bratpeki/modern-milkytracker-guide/docs/song.md

 You can use `Tilde` and `Sh+Tilde` to ajdust [`Add`](./ui.md#add).

-Ideally, you wanna set it to 4.
+You wanna set it to 4.

 Then, hit `F5`.